zSayf/SayfAiTextFixer/README.md

 ---

 **🎉 Transform your text processing experience with professional AI-powered enhancement.
-Download the latest release and join users already improving their writing with Sayf AI Text Fixer**
+Download the latest v3.0.0 release and join users already improving their writing with enhanced validation and better user experience!**